Neurocutaneous Syndromes (Phakomatoses)

 Clinical Features

-- Bilateral vestibular schwannomas: hallmark and pathognomonic finding; present in >95% of NF2 patients
+- Bilateral vestibular schwannomas: hallmark and diagnostic hallmark; present in >95% of NF2 patients.
+Note: mosaic/segmental NF2 cases may NOT have bilateral VS (unilateral VS or other features only)

 - Meningiomas: ~50% of NF2 patients; often multiple; may be intracranial or spinal